 This program year, no new HOME units were constructed.
-However, near the end of the program year, the City closed on the financing of a HOME-assisted development, a total of 41 units of which 9 will be HOME units.
-Construction and occupancy of all units will be completed in early-to mid-2021.
+HOME funding was committed to support the creation of 41 affordable rental units, 9 of which are designated as HOME-assisted with HOME-program specific affordability and reporting requirements.
+Construction is underway; construction and lease-up will be completed in 2021.
 Five (5) units were completed through new construction and acquisition/rehabilitation.
 Two (2) existing affordable rental developments were acquired, a total of 63 units, to preserve affordability.

 The major obstacle in meeting the goals continues to be the lack of sufficient funds.
 With rising construction costs, production of new housing and rehabilitation of existing affordable units requires a substantial subsidy.
 The City must partner with other government agencies and various foundations to sufficiently finance affordable housing development projects each year.
 The COVID-19 pandemic and the impact on how the City conducts business created an additional barrier to committing and closing on HOME funded projects; planned developments are moving forward but there have been some delays with shifts to mostly-remote work.
-A project slated to close in PY 2019 was delayed and closed in early PY 2020 and will result in 81 affordable rental housing units of which 8 are designated HOME-assisted units.
-Other projects delayed due to COVID-19 are moving forward in program year 2020.
+The Coronavirus pandemic (COVID-19) has delayed completing projects and the pace for advancing new projects.